 Secure your loans next.
 We have already discussed the ways you can gather loans and donations.
 For additional support, you can conduct fundraising events.

-Make sure you open a bank account for accounting your income and expenses.
+Make sure you open a bank account for accounting for your income and expenses.

 Step 9: Establish Your Infrastructure